-Add 1/3 of the flour mixture and blend on low until incorporated.
+Add 1/3 of the reserved flour mixture to the butter and sugar mixture and blend on low until incorporated.
 Repeat in two more additions, blending just until the flour is incorporated.
 Scrape down the sides of the bowl and blend for just a few seconds as needed.
 Scrape down the sides again and gather the dough into a ball in the bottom of the mixing bowl.
 Cover and refrigerate the dough for at least 1 hour and up to 24 hours.

-Lightly flatten each dough ball using the bottom of a small flat glass covered with a piece of wax paper.
-I use a rubber band to keep it on the glass.
+Lightly flatten each dough ball using the bottom of a small flat drinking glass covered with a piece of wax paper.
+I use a rubber band to keep the wax paper on the glass.

-In a small pie plate or low rimmed bowl, combine the powdered sugar and the lemon crystals.
+In a small pie plate or low rimmed bowl, combine the 1 1/2 cups of powdered sugar and the lemon crystals.
 Mix well and set aside.

-Bake for 12 to 14 minutes or until the edges are lightly browned.
-Remove from the oven and immediately toss a few hot cookies in the powdered sugar face down, to coat.
-After a few seconds turn the cookies over using a fork.
-Once completely covered, remove the sugar coated cookies with a fork onto a cooling rack and repeat until all hot cookies are covered.
+Bake the cookies for 12 to 14 minutes or until the edges are lightly browned.
+Remove from the oven and immediately toss a few hot cookies in the powdered sugar mixture, face down, to coat.
+After a few seconds turn the sugar coated cookies over using a fork.
+Once completely covered with lemon sugar on both sides, remove with a fork onto a cooling rack and repeat until all hot cookies are well covered.
 Work quickly to ensure the cookies don’t cool before covering in sugar.
 Repeat with remaining cookie dough.
 Don’t let the dough sit on a hot pan for long before baking.

 - Use organic lemons for the zest whenever possible